 ~The Warrior (Red) (Feel free to change this around a bit too based on content you're doing)~

 Ironclad – 61

-3. Begin "spam" mode; repeatedly Light Attack or Heavy Attack weaving either Surprise Attack or Rapid strikes.
+3) Begin “spam” mode; repeatedly Light Attack or Heavy Attack weaving Surprise Attack.
 You should be able to get off 2 or 3 in quick succession.
 Cast Spectral Bow (successful Light or Heavy attack procs of Relentless Focus) whenever you can.